andrewdavidmackenzie/flow/README.md

 many rust functions to WebAssembly.

 ## Running your first 'flow'
-With `flowc` and `flowr` installed, you can run the 'fibonacci' sample flow using:
+With `flowc` and `flowr` installed, you can run the 'fibonacci' example flow using:

 `cargo run --example fibonacci`